 There are still people who do a muffler delete so that after the catalytic converter, the exhaust is a straight pipe.
 Even though this may sound cool as it will give you a really loud sound, it may put you on the wrong side of the law in some states.

-On the marketplace, there is something for everyone as long as you have the right information.
+There is something for everyone in the marketplace as long as you have the right information.
 The Toyota Tundra with an improved exhaust system will give you a heavenly experience.
 Don’t forget to check the exhaust systems’ reviews before buying to know the experiences other customers have had.